samkenxstream/turnkey-triumph-326606_SamKenX-magic.lambda/README.md

 ```

 As you study Hyperlambda it might be beneficial to use the _"Eval"_ component that you can find in its
-frontend Angular dashboard website.
+frontend dashboard.
 This component allows you to play with Hyperlambda in _"immediate mode"_,
-allowing you to experiment with it, execute it immediately from your browser, using a rich code editor,
+experiment with Hyperlambda, execute it immediately from your browser, in a rich code editor,
-providing syntax highlighting, autocomplete on slots, and allows you to save your snippets for later on your
+providing syntax highlighting for you, autocomplete on slots, etc. The _"Eval"_ component also allows
+you to save your snippets for later on your server.
+Below is a screenshot of the _"Eval"_ component to
-server.
-Below is a screenshot of the _"Eval"_ component to give you an idea of what you might expect.
+give you an idea of what you might expect.

 ![Hyperlambda evaluator](https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/eval-component.jpg)

+If you put your cursor on an empty line and click CTRL+SPACE or FN+CONTROL+SPACE on a Mac, you will be given
+autocomplete, allowing you to easily see which slots are available for you.
 Logically the Hyperlambda evaluator will signal each nodes in your Hyperlambda code sequentially, assuming
 all of your nodes are referencing an `ISlot` class, unless the node's name starts with a _"."_ or has an empty name.